 A: We scoured the world for LiFePO cell manufacturers and tested samples from dozens of factories.
 Compared to an original Onewheel cell, a Two-X cell has measurably improved voltage stability when subjected to the conditions known to increase chances of nosediving.

 These cells also have measured about 4% higher charge capacity than the Onewheel cells, (just a tiny bit more).
 But considering there are twice as many of them, the total increase in your range with Two-X, compared to a new Onewheel, will be 2.08x.
-More than double.

-So that's 2.08x more than a *new* Onewheel.
-If your battery is used and/or old then it will have degraded in performance, and your results will be proportionally even better.
+Of course, if your battery is used and/or old then it will have degraded in performance, and your results will be proportionally even better.
 For example, when I replaced my 1-yr and 1000-mile old battery for Two-X, I measured the improvement to be 3.14 times better.

 That's right, my range had gone up by exactly a factor of pi.